 Uzbekistan is in Central Asia, north of Afghanistan.
 The climate is mostly desert with long hot summers, mild winters, and semi arid grassland in the east.
 The official language is Uzbek.
 A knowledge of Russian is useful, though is unlikely to be spoken or understood in more remote rural areas.
 Russian remains the common language for inter-ethnic communication in Tashkent.
 Uzbek is increasingly being used in official and business circles, as well as for public notices such as road signs and street names.
 Use of Russian will not offend non-Russians, but Uzbeks will be pleased at any attempt to use their language.
 Few people speak English well, but a rapidly increasing number have a basic grasp of the language.
 Interpreters can be hired locally.
 The main religion is Islam.
 The economy of Uzbekistan relies mainly on commodity production, including cotton, gold, uranium, potassium, and natural gas.
 Despite the declared objective of transition to a market economy, Uzbekistan continues to maintain rigid economic controls, which often repel foreign investors.
 Agriculture employs 28% of Uzbekistan's labour force and contributes 24% of its GDP.
 Expatriate business dress is conservative for men and modest for women.
 The security risk for expatriates in Uzbekistan is medium but high near the borders with Kyrgyzstan and Tajikistan as well as in the Fergana Valley.
 Risks include petty and opportunist crime, fraud (credit cards and ATMs), security checkpoints (carry passports, visa and travel documents), and the underlying threat of extremist attack.
 The currency of Uzbekistan is the Uzbekistan Som (UZS).
 Uzbekistan is largely a cash based economy.
 ATMs are limited.
 Credit cards are not widely accepted.
 Medical facilities are generally poor.
 Serious or complex medical treatment may require evacuation which can be expensive.
-The population of Uzbekistan is 32.9 Million (2018 est.), while the inflation rate (CPI) is 14.4% for Uzbekistan as at December 2017.
-For a single Expat, the personal income tax rate in Uzbekistan is progressive up to 23%.
+The population of Uzbekistan is 32.9 Million (2019 est.), while the inflation rate (CPI) is 14.3% for Uzbekistan as at December 2018.
+Xpatulator Hypothetical Tax for Uzbekistan is based on the current personal income tax rates which are progressive up to 22.5%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Uzbekistan, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Uzbekistan as at 1 April 2018 is very low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Low 3) Communication: Very High 4) Education: Very Low 5) Furniture & Appliances: Low 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Average 9) Miscellaneous: Very Low 10) Personal Care: Very Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Uzbekistan is for example -55.5% cheaper than USA for groceries, -7.2% cheaper for household costs than UK, and -20.8% cheaper for transport costs than India.
+The cost of living for expatriates / professional migrants in In Uzbekistan, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Uzbekistan as at 1 July 2019 is very low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Average 2) Clothing: Average 3) Communication: Low 4) Education: Low 5) Furniture & Appliances: High 6) Groceries: Very Low 7) Healthcare: Low 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: High 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Uzbekistan is for example -41.2% cheaper than USA for groceries, 16.6% more expensive for household costs than UK, and 6.5% more expensive for transport costs than India.
 The hardship premium for Uzbekistan for an expat from Australia, is for example 20%, i.e. host location (Uzbekistan) premium of 30% minus home (Australia) location premium of 10%.
 Uzbekistan is ranked as a high degree of hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Uzbekistan?
 Register subscribe to your home location and Uzbekistan and run your personalised reports.